The-Chaos-Consortium/chaos-and-conquest/docs/backgrounds/thief.md

 Living on the streets, you’re ignored by almost everyone.
 Invisible & beneath notice to some, too uncomfortable to contemplate for others.

 ***Equipment***
-- Tin bowl or cup - 0 slots
+- Tin bowl or cup - trivial
-- Ragged clothes - 0 slots
+- Ragged clothes - trivial
 - Club - d6 damage

 ***Talents***: Stealth, Pick-pocketing, Disguise